gyjbb/Leetcode-Python5/README.md

 ## 242. Valid Anagram
 [Leetcode Link](https://leetcode.com/problems/valid-anagram/)\
-Two strings are made with the same charaters, order may be different.\
+Two strings are made with the same characters, order may be different.\
-Use **arrays** to build hash table here.
-For limited number of hash values, use array.
+Use **arrays** to build a hash table here.
+For a limited number of hash values, use an array.
 If the number of hash values is too large, use **set**.
-If needs key value pair, use **map**.
+If you need key value pairs, use **map**.
 ```python
 # Ways 1: use hash table and arrays
 class Solution: